Fragmentation of $\omega$ and $\phi$ Mesons in $e^+ e^-$ and $p p$ Collisions at NLO: Conclusion

 The model explains both the $e^+\,e^-$ and $p\,p$ data with good fits and reasonable $\chi^2$ as seen from Table \ref{tab:chi2} and Figs.~\ref{fig:ee} and \ref{fig:band}.

-The $p_T$ band in Fig. \ref{fig:band} shows the reduced scale dependence for $p\,p$ hadroproduction at NLO compared to earlier results \cite{Savilo} at LO, as expected.
-The branching ratio-weighted differential cross section for $\rho+\omega$ and $\phi$ hadroproduction in $p\,p$ collisions as a function of rapidity were fitted with the RHIC data \cite{Ratio}.
-The results show that the rates for $\rho$ and $\omega$ mesons fall slower with increase in rapidity away from the central region whereas for $\phi$ it is comparatively faster; both are consistent with data.
+The $p_T$ band in Fig. \ref{fig:band} shows the reduced scale dependence for $p\,p$ hadroproduction at NLO compared to earlier results\cite{Savilo} at LO, as expected.
+This is even smaller for the LHC data.
+The branching ratio-weighted differential cross section for $\rho+\omega$ and $\phi$ hadroproduction in $p\,p$ collisions as a function of rapidity were fitted with the RHIC data\cite{Ratio}.
+The results show that the rates for $\rho$ and $\omega$ mesons fall slower with increase in rapidity away from the central region whereas for $\phi$ it is comparatively faster; while the fits to $\phi$ measons are consistent with data, that for $\omega$ are barely consistent with the data.

-Finally, the ratio of branching fraction-weighted cross-sections for $\phi$ and $(\omega+\rho)$ mesons was found to be 0.43 for central rapidity and 0.35 for forward rapidity regions; this agrees with the data while not being fully in agreement with the detailed $p_T$ dependence of the data.
+Finally, the ratio of branching fraction-weighted cross-sections for $\phi$ and $(\omega+\rho)$ mesons was found to be 0.40 for central rapidity and 0.30 for forward rapidity regions; this agrees with the data while not being fully in agreement with the detailed $p_T$ dependence of the data.
 Note that the low $p_T$ region is particularly intractable because of large changes upon even very small evolution from the starting scale $Q_0^2 = 1.5$ GeV$^2$.
 It may be possible to tune the parameter fits to improve the agreement in this sector with the availability of more data with improved error bars.

 This completes the program of describing the fragmentation functions of the entire vector meson nonet at NLO using both $e^+\,e^-$ and $p\,p$ hadroproduction data.
 The fragmentation of vector mesons like $\om$ and $\phi$ meson which have been studied for $p\,p$ collisions with RHIC data will be useful to understand, for example, strangeness suppression or $\phi$ production in nucleus-nucleus collisions as a signal in QGP studies.
 This was one of the primary motivations for this work.
+A table of quark and gluon fragmentation functions for all vector mesons is available at the web-site of one of the authors\cite{web}.
+A sample fortran code that can be used to generate the fragmentation functions at any $(Q^2, x)$ using linear interpolation is also available.